danja/node-flow/README.md

     },

     // Notes we want rendered on the graph.
+    board: {
         notes: [
             {
                 // Where to render the note
                 position: { x: 20, y: 20 },

                 // Whether or not the note can be
                 // interacted with on the graph
                 locked: true,

                 // Markdown enabled text
                 text: `
                 # My First note!!!

                 Not sure what to write here
                 `
             },
-    ],
+        ]
+    },
 });
 ```